academe/openerpapi/README.md

 * Add some handy wrappers for common objects and operations.
 These are likely to need extending for the specific requirements of different projects.

-Until composer.json is in, you can clone this repository to any location use this at your project level:
+Until composer.json is in, you can clone this repository to any location and use this at your project level:

     "autoload": {
         "psr-4": {